 There are different ways in which an adoption plan can be made, and this varies from state-to-state.
 Your health care provider can help with providing information about adoption agencies (private and public) or the name of a lawyer who specializes in adoption.
 Sometimes private adoptions (for example: having a relative take care of the child) are made possible by clergy or people in the community, or it can be done formally with a lawyer.
 Potential parents are carefully screened to make sure that a baby is placed in a loving and safe home.
 In some instances, the birth mother (the woman giving birth) meets with the soon-to-be (adoptive) parents beforehand; in some situations, the birth mother has on-going contact with the child and family (open adoption).
-In other instances, the birth mother knows some information about the family who is adopting her child but may choose not to meet them.
+In other situations, the birth mother knows some information about the family who is adopting her child but may choose not to meet them.

 How do I know adoption is the right choice for me and the baby?

 It is important to know and feel that you are making the best decision you can.
 Take your time and explore your resources and options.
 You should feel comfortable with the process and with the information about the adoptive parents, both before the baby is born and afterwards.

 Here are some questions to think about:

 - What kind of parents do I want to raise my baby?

 - Is religion, ethnicity, or race important?

 - Do I want to meet the adoptive parents?

 - Are the adoptive parents able to provide an emotionally and financially stable environment?